ianvanharten/all-time-reading-list/README.md

 - The Sculptor -- Scott McCloud
 - Tono Monogatari -- Shigeru Mizuki
 - One Canada: The Memoirs of John G. Diefenbaker, vol 1 -- John Diefenbaker

+## April 2022
+- The Story of Canada -- Janet Lunn and Christopher Moore